3DI70R/mari-o-fceux/README.md

 RecordTrailFrameCount = 30      - trail length in frames
-DissolveAnimationFrames = 15    - fade out animation duration in frames
+DissolveAnimationFrames = 15    - fade out animation duration in frames PlayerCloseFadeDistance = 32    - objects will start to fade at this distance to player,
+                                  so player can be seen through in very crowded environment.
+0 to disable PlayerCloseMaxFade = 0.1        - maximum fade amount, so record still can be visible, even if its on same spot as player (0: fully transparent, 1: fully opaque)
 ```

 ### Loading a previous generation